Bedrock-OSS/bedrock-wiki/docs/entities/entity-attack.md

 title: Entity Attacks
 category: Tutorials
 mentions:
   - Luthorius
   - TheDoctor15
   - SirLich
   - MedicalJewel105
   - epxzzy
   - ThomasOrs
 tags:
   - intermediate
+description: Learn how to make entity attacks in a proper way.
 ---

 Entity attacks are a complex subject that require many different things to work correctly: